tylthal/spacegame/docs/DEVELOPER_GUIDE.md

 ## Working in the placeholder shell

-- The app currently renders only placeholder screens.
-There is no MediaPipe, no Three.js renderer, and no legacy gameplay logic.
+- The app currently renders placeholder screens plus an accessible HUD overlay preview.
+There is still no MediaPipe or Three.js renderer, and no legacy gameplay logic.
 - Use the phase list in the UI to view the scaffolding for calibration, ready/menu, and gameplay; each is intentionally simple so future modules can be slotted in.
+The ready/menu view demonstrates MENU_Z target helpers used by the renderer.

 ## Guardrails